Happy New Year!

 You get the idea.
-Adjust this to fit your goals, your financial abilities, etc. The main thing is to make a viable plan with action steps that you can check off.
+Adjust this to fit your goals, your financial abilities, etc. The main thing is to make a viable plan with action steps that you can check off, thanks to the sites like lizzardco.com.
 It’s been proven that having “to do” lists (or goal lists) where you can check off what you have accomplished is a huge motivator.

 2012 was a game changer for me in the world of fitness.
 I joined the gym, got a personal trainer, continued running, joined kick boxing and I even bought for my Xbox the new Nike with Kinect for working out at home.
 In about 12 months I went from just walking several times per week to working out 4 – 5 times per week and becoming more fit than at any other time in my life since I was in the Navy 30 years ago.